 Sadly, the average construction worker never gets sufficient time to rest his or her body for the upcoming day.
 Sore muscles, swelling, aches, and pains are some of the most common conditions faced by workers who work relentlessly on construction sites.

 Poor circulation is said to be one of the main reasons for painful and achy legs.
 This can be effectively controlled if you wear compression socks throughout the day.
 As these socks act as a support mechanism for the veins and improve blood circulation, they will also help restore proper blood flow.
 The tendency to normalize poor blood flow is one of the reasons why a lot of construction workers, restaurant employees, and factory workers are wearing compression socks daily.

 Below you will find the top 5 reasons to wear compression socks if you’re working in construction:

 Ever wondered why compression socks are called graduated?
-Because, they are designed to exert pressure to the ankle and foot area while slowly reducing the pressure on the leg.
+Because they are designed to exert pressure on the ankle and foot area while slowly reducing the pressure on the leg.
 This promotes natural blood flow to the heart.
-By wearing compression socks on a regular basis, construction workers can feel more comfortable and active, as it reduces pain and helps the circulator system.
+By wearing compression socks on a regular basis, construction workers can feel more comfortable and active, as it reduces pain and helps the circulatory system.